 Sometimes you must "Buy It Now".

 shopping cart.
-That's true even if you click "Buy it Now".
+That is true even when you click "Buy it Now".

 back to the same seller and see what they have to offer, again

 sorted by price.
-You might find something else you didn't know you
+You might find something else you did not know you

 needed, or a gift to set aside for later.